 Small Group Meetings

-Mom2Mom is a ministry designed to meet the needs of mothers of school-aged children, from Pre-K to 12th grade!
-We have two groups to fit any schedule: Mom2Mom Evenings, which meets on the 1st and 3rd Tuesday evening of every month at 7:00 p.m. in the Parlor, and Mom2Mom Mornings, which meets every Tuesday morning during the school year at 9:15 a.m. in the Jr. High classroom.
-Contact Catherine Corder for Mom2Mom Evenings at: email@example.com and Stephanie Durbin for Mom2Mom Mornings: firstname.lastname@example.org.
+Mom2Mom is a ministry designed to meet the needs of mothers of school-age children, from Pre-K to 12th grade!
+We have two groups to fit any schedule: Mom2Mom Evenings, which meets on the second and fourth Thursday evening of every month at 7:30 p.m. in each other’s homes, and Mom2Mom Mornings, which meets every Tuesday morning during the school year at 9:15 a.m. in the Jr. High classroom.
+Contact Catharine Corder for Mom2Mom Evenings at firstname.lastname@example.org, or join our Facebook group (Mom2mom), and Stephanie Durbin for Mom2Mom Mornings: email@example.com.

 Groups of 8-10 adults (plus those with kids), prayerfully assembled based on age, stage of life, interests, and major cross streets, meet for dinner together once a month.
 Get to know those folks you see every Sunday, enjoying fellowship centered around a meal at a team member’s home or a nearby restaurant.
 Groups meet on their own from September-November, and again from January-March.
 Great things are happening here!
 Come and join us.
 Contact Anita Barton at firstname.lastname@example.org for more information.